Medical expert of the article

 Epidemiology

-Most often, the disease affects:
+Most often the disease affects:

-- the mouth of the vertebral arteries;
+- orifice of the vertebral arteries;

-Causes of the atherosclerosis of the carotid arteries
+Causes atherosclerosis of the carotid arteries

 Atherosclerosis of the carotid arteries can develop under the influence of many reasons, for example: